 I let the paint dry for a few hours, then I sanded the wall, and the areas where I applied the Vaseline fell right off.
 This gave it a fun distressed look!

 Step 10: Attach Hooks to the Studs

-Finally I added these awesome Cast Iron Hooks I bought at Hobby Lobby.
-Be sure and attach the hooks to the studs.
+Finally, I added these awesome cast iron hooks.
+Be sure and attach them to the studs.
 I used 3″ wood screws.

 I also painted the top half of the wall grey to match the rest of the walls.
 Here are some pictures of the finished wall.
 I am so happy with how it turned out!